 Contra-indications, cautions, and modifications of self-abdominal massage

-There are particular times when abdominal self-massage may not be suitable and indeed contraindicated all the technique may require modification.
-It is advisable if you suffer from any of these possible conditions to consult with a?practitioner if you have any questions.
+There are particular times when abdominal self-massage may not be suitable and indeed contraindicated all the techniques may require modification.
+It is advisable if you suffer from any of these possible conditions to consult with a practitioner if you have any questions.

 - Immediately after abdominal surgery

 - Active infection or cancer present in the pelvic area all while undergoing chemotherapy

 - Abdominal aneurysm